clutchio/clutch/docs/ab-testing-android.rst

 Android SDK
 ===========

-If you don't have an account with Clutch.io yet, you'll need to `do that first`_.
+If you don't have an account on your Clutch.io instance yet, you'll need to `do that first`_.
 Otherwise, follow the steps below.